pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Russ Harris, *The Happiness Trap*

 "If you want to be happier, help somebody else."
---Buddhist algorithm, as summarized by Sam Harris
+--Buddhist algorithm, as summarized by Sam Harris, see also [Mark Twain](#twain-selfless)

 "The next time something happens in your life that makes you angry or afraid or sad, how long will you spend locked in the prison of one of those emotions?
 And what will you do there?
 What indelible mark might you make in your life or in our world on the basis of one of those emotions?"
 --Sam Harris